rauldlnx10/sd-webui-forge-extract-unet/README.md

 ## Credits

-This repository is based on the work from the [original repository](https://github.com/captainzero93/extract-unet-safetensor).
+This repository is based on the repositorie [https://github.com/captainzero93/extract-unet-safetensor](https://github.com/captainzero93/extract-unet-safetensor) created by captainzero93.

-## Contributing

-Contributions are welcome.
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Submit a pull request describing your changes.

 ## License